Aeredren/NCP/README.md

 !!
 Multiple client : 1 principal thread 3 way handshake : syn syn-ack+port ack then new thread which communicate on port

 Start the thread BEFORE the synack+port or we loose the first packet !

+## TODO
+- --Calcul du débit--
+- RTT to calcul the TimeOut
+- How to change de mode ?
+- Slow start
+- Congestion avoidance
+- NewReno

+## Point to talk about during presentation
+- Explain the karn's algorithm for RTT calcul, the infinite loop problem on timeout and its fix
+- Explain that we hardcode the initial timeout instead of calculing it on the synack-ack because it was struggling for peanuts